angusrush/angusrush.github.io/_posts/2021-05-03-first-post.markdown

 how small.
 Any research notes I write will probably be incomprehensible to anyone other than me and (if I'm having a good day) my advisor.

-My research is, broadly speaking, about homotopy theory, more specifically higher category theory.
-For tax purposes, that makes me a topologist, although I never formally learned any point-set topology, and my intuition is pretty much useless outside of things which are at least as nice as CW complexes.
+Broadly speaking, I'm interested in homotopy theory, especially higher category theory.
+For tax purposes, that makes me a topologist of sorts, although I never formally learned any point-set topology, and my intuition is pretty much useless outside of things which are at least as nice as CW complexes.
 I'm really more of a category theory fanboy.

 Category theory has been fairly fashionable recently, and there is a lot of effort going into making it easy to understand and teach.
-A lot of the current teaching methods follow the historical development of category theory, treating categories are structured containers for algebraic data: we think of the objects in our category as abstracted algebraic gadgets of some sort; sets, groups, rings, or whatever; the morphisms are then abstractions of maps between them.
-I think there's a lot to gain by the homotopy-theoretic point of view: categories are simultaneously a generalization of, and a special case of, topological spaces.
+A lot of the current teaching methods follow the historical development of category theory, treating categories are structured containers for algebraic data.
+Viewed in this way, the objects in our category are thought of as abstracted algebraic gadgets of some sort; sets, groups, rings, or whatever; the morphisms are then abstractions of maps between them.

+There's a reason this is the norm, and I would never advocate for doing away with it.
+However, I think there's a lot to gain by the homotopy-theoretic point of view: categories are simultaneously a generalization of, and a special case of, topological spaces.
 For me, many things in category theory lose a lot of their mystery when viewed this way, and there's a lot to be gained by playing these two points of view off each other.

 ![algebra and geometry]({{ site.url }}/assets/images/algebra_and_geometry.png){: .center-image }